StephenWong-GIT/e-commerce-back-end/README.md

   ## Usage
   '''bash
-    Run the following command at the root of your project and answer the promted: 'mysql -u root -p', Enter PW when asked, source db/schema.sql, npm run seed, npm start
+    Run the following command at the root of your project and answer the promted: 'mysql -u root -p'> Enter PW when asked > source db/schema.sql > npm run seed > npm start
   '''

   ## License